 Lived at 273 Abingdon Road, Cold Harbour.

-Private in the 4th Battalion of the Ox & Bucks Light Infantry, service no. 5384773.
+Private with the 4th Battalion of the Ox & Bucks Light Infantry, service no. 5384773.

 Commemorated on the Dunkirk Memorial, northern France. |